Vinay-Bajaj-1/Automating-Webscraping-Instagram/README.md

 This is python program that automates data collection by web-scraping from Instagram by logging in and generating csv files and making plots by analysing data.

+This program needs to be updated as there is update in site of Instagram.

+You should have google chrome installed on system.
+Do not switch tab while running the program.
+The windows will automatically close once  operations are completed.

 Basic work flow of program
 1. searches a keyword in instagram(example - "gaming")
 2. extract username from search result